seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **CLEOPATRA**
 You lie, up to the hearing of the gods.
 But, if there be, or ever were, one such,
-It’s past the size of dreaming: nature wants stuff
+It's past the size of dreaming: nature wants stuff
 To vie strange forms with fancy; yet, to imagine
-And Antony, were nature’s piece ’gainst fancy,
+And Antony, were nature's piece 'gainst fancy,
 Condemning shadows quite.

 **DOLABELLA**
 Hear me, good madam.
 Your loss is as yourself, great; and you bear it
 As answering to the weight: would I might never
-O’ertake pursued success, but I do feel,
+O'ertake pursued success, but I do feel,
 By the rebound of yours, a grief that smites
 My very heart at root.